 “Are we alone” – This is an eternal question that has haunted humanity for as long as we have been sentient.
 Searching for habitable worlds is a quest that I have undertaken as an astronomer.
 The atmosphere of these worlds is one of the best tools we have in this search, since it acts as a window into the myriad properties of the planet.

 A word jumble indicating my research interests :).

-Here’s a brief list of the projects I am currently working on –
+Here are some of the projects I have worked on –

 Project 1: Determining the Atmosphere of HR8799 with HST/WFC3

-I am part of a team studying the exoplanet system HR8799.
-The main goals of the program are: to measure photometry in the water band and neighboring pseudo-continuum which are unobservable from the ground.
-These measurements will provide a crucial constraint on the spectral energy distribution at short wavelengths, improving our ability to measure the effective temperatures, surface gravities, cloud composition and the atmospheric chemical equilibria of these planets.
+I studied the exoplanet system HR8799 using the Hubble Space Telescope.
+The main goals of the program was to measure the flux from the planet in the 1.3 – 1.5 micron water band which is unobservable from the ground as well as the neighboring wavelengths.
+These measurements were used to provide crucial constraints on the emitted energy at shorter wavelengths, which in turn improved our ability to measure the effective temperatures, surface gravities, cloud composition and the atmospheric chemical equilibria of these planets.

 Project 2: The Brown dwarf Atmosphere Monitoring (BAM) Project